 Plant specific interactions across diverse plant sites, each hosting its unique microbial assemblages adapted to their micro environment.
 Roots, in particular, play a key role, functioning not only as anchors and nutrient absorbers but also as critical interfaces for communication with the surrounding soil microbiome.
 Nonetheless, other plant sites including flowers, leaves, and internal tissues also contribute to overall plant development and resilience.
 Collectively, these site specific associations highlight the multidimensional nature of plant microbe interactions and underscore their profound implications for productivity, plant health, and ecosystem functioning (Huang et al., 2014; Turner et al., 2013).

 Geographical variation and transform plays a critical role in shaping the diversity of plants and the microbial communities.
 Distinct ecological habitats harbor unique assemblages of microorganisms and plant species, each finely tuned to local environmental conditions (Delgado‐Baquerizo et al., 2018).
 As a result, microbial populations can vary comprehensively between regions, influenced by differences in soil composition, climatic factors, and host-plant diversity.
 Even within a single plant, different tissues such as leaves, roots, and flowers support specialized microbial communities, adding another layer of diversity to these associations.
 This complex interaction among plant species, geography, and plant specific niches contributes to a progressive and continuously evolving network of plant microbe interactions, which plays a fundamental role in maintaining ecosystem function, biodiversity, and ecological balance (Finkel et al., 2011).

-Based on their specific habitat, plant associated microbial communities are broadly classified as rhizospheric, phyllospheric, and endospheric.
-This review focus on the influence of environmental factors and the colonization mechanisms of microorganisms within this plant associated niches.
-It emphasizes how plant microbe interactions are shaped by the combined effects of microbial diversity, environmental conditions, and plant compartment specificity.
-Moreover, findings colonization strategies across leaves, roots, and other tissues provides valuable insights into the persistence and establishment of microbial populations within host plants.
-Such basic knowledge offers a framework for advancing current understanding and guiding future research aimed at elaborating the functional roles of plant associated microbes.

 Plant microbes’ interaction sites

 The rhizosphere